VoronDesign/Voron-Tap/OptoTap/README.md

   - added 5V/24V selection solder jumper on rear of board to allow for easy bypassing of voltage regulator circuit
   - increased thermal relief on solder pads to make through-holes easier to solder

+### Assembly notes

+#### Inductor choice

+I've tested version of this PCB with inductors from Cenker CKCS3012-4.7uH/M (C354557) and Microgate MPIT3015-4R7M-LF (C486485).
+Any 30xx footprint coil inductor with >1A current rating and ~ 100 mΩ DCR should work ok.

 ## Indicator LEDs